SoSly/Silence-in-the-Sound/skills.md

 # Skills & Stunts
-A **skill** is a verb which completes the sentence "I would like to &larr;verb&rarr;", such as [charm](./skills/charm.md), [drive](./skills/drive.md), or [notice](./skills/notice.md).
+A **skill** is a verb which completes the sentence "I would like to &laquo;verb&raquo;", such as [charm](./skills/charm.md), [drive](./skills/drive.md), or [notice](./skills/notice.md).
 Your character might have gained their competency in a skill through innate talent, training, or years of trail and error.
 Skills are the basis for everything your character actually does in the game that involves challenge and chacne (and dice).

 Skills are rated on the adjective [ladder](/ladder.md).
 The higher the rating, the better your character is at the skill.
 Taken together, your list of skills gives you a picture of that character's potential for action at a glance--what you're best at, what you're okay at, and what you're not so good at.